 Peptides

-The final ingredient, peptides, has the least amount of scientific studies to back them up, but they are in moisturizers that counteract the irritating effects of glycolic acid and retinoids.
-There is some evidence that wrinkles are diminished with use.
+The final ingredient, peptides, has the fewest scientific studies to back it up, but they are in moisturizers that counteract the irritating effects of glycolic acid and retinoids.
+There is some evidence that wrinkles diminish with use.

 Cleanser